How to Crop a Video in Adobe Premiere Pro (Easy Guide)

 With your video clip selected, navigate to your top left window and make sure Effect Control is selected.

-Then find the Crop effect.
+In the list of effects, find the Crop effect (as shown in the highlighted box above).
 Begin cropping your video by adjusting the percentage amounts for Left, Top, Right, and Bottom of the video.

 In this example above, I’ve cropped: